-With the inclusion of the proposed buildings in the maximum envelope configuration, wind conditions at ground level are generally similar to the existing conditions, with most locations being classified as suitable for pedestrian standing or sitting, Figure 14.
-Four locations were found to degrade
+With the inclusion of the proposed buildings in the maximum envelope configuration, wind conditions at ground level are generally similar to the existing conditions, with most locations being classified as suitable for pedestrian standing or walking, Figure 15.
+Five locations were found to degrade in comfort rating relative to the existing case, however conditions in many areas are near the threshold between two categories and increases in wind speeds are relatively minor.